Skipperro/Gesundheit-Machine/README.md

 If you want to create dataset yourself, you can use `train.py` file to train neural network on it, but out-of-the-box retraining the dataset is not possible.

+### Add your own voices

+If you want to add your own responses simply record them somewhere, save as WAV file and put them into "gesundheits" directory.
+Each time a sneeze is detected one of the files (chosen randomly) will be played.

 ## Some statistics

 * Total work time: many, many weeks.
 * Dataset used for training: over 130.000 samples of 1 second audio (12 GB in wav format)
 * Amount of different neural models tested: over 200.
+* Final neural network size: 1.8 MB.
 * Final training time: about 20 minutes on one Titan Xp GPU.
+* Over 200 recorded responses done by two voice actresses.
+* Animals hurt in the procces of making this device: 0.

+## Plans for future

+* Make it work as a mobile app.
+* Get Morgan Freeman to record "Bless you" for English version.
+* Expand it with a tissue dispenser module.